jamii/lein-gnome/README.md

 tail -F .xsession-errors
 tail -F .cache/gdm/session.log
 journalctl -fqn 0 _COMM=gnome-session
-dbus-monitor "interface='org.gnome.Shell.Extensions'" | grep $MY-PROJECT-UUID
+dbus-monitor "interface='org.gnome.Shell.Extensions'"
 ```

-The first three are not filtered because many of the errors you can cause will not include the uuid of your extension.
+The is necessarily noisy because many of the errors you can cause will not include the uuid of your extension.

 Expect to see lots of errors when starting `lein gnome log` since not all of the sources will exist on your machine.